akuklev/akuklev.github.io/polymorphism.md

  □Г, Δ ⊢ x : □X
 ```

 Now we can clearly see that it is indeed the S4 neccesity modality.
 But in this form it does not work well with dependent types.
-To proceed we need to make our type theory {0, ω}-graded, that we'll allow to mark some variales in contexts as computationally irrelevant using zero subscript above the colon.
-It will allow us to introduce parametric quantifiers `∀<x : X> T(x)` (note angle brackets instead of parens):
+To proceed we need to make our type theory {0, ω}-graded, that is we'll allow to mark some variales in contexts as computationally irrelevant using zero subscript above the colon.
+It will allow introducing parametric quantifiers `∀<x : X> T(x)` (note angle brackets instead of parens):
 ```
  Γ ⊢ X : U     Γ, x : X ⊢ Y(x) : U
 ––––––––————–––––––––––—————————————